 Nuclear power generation is developed in many countries, though larger-scale national nuclear generation does not tend to associate with significantly lower carbon emissions (Sovacool et al. 2020).
-Unlike other energy sources such as wind and PV solar, levelized costs of nuclear power has been rising
+Unlike other energy sources such as wind and PV solar, levelised costs of nuclear power has been rising in the last decades (Grubler 2010; Gilbert et al. 2017; Portugal-Pereira et al. 2018).
+This is mainly due to overrun of overnight construction costs related to delays in project approvals and construction, and more stringent passive safety measures, which increases the complexity of systems.
+After the Fukushima Daiichi accident in Japan, nuclear programs in several countries have been phased out or cancelled (Carrara 2020; Huenteler et al. 2012; Kharecha and Sato 2019; Hoffman and Durlak 2018).
+Also the compatibility of conventional prresurised water reactors and boiling water reactors with large proportion of renewable energy in the grid it is yet to be fully understood.

-- to overrun of overnight construction costs related to delays in project approvals and construction, and - 27 more stringent passive safety measures, which increases the complexity of systems.
-After the - Fukushima Dai-Ichi accident in Japan, nuclear programs in several countries have been phased out or - 29 cancelled (Carrara 2020; Huenteler et al. 2012; Kharecha and Sato 2019; Hoffman and Durlak 2018). - Also the compatibility of conventional PWR and BWR reactors with large proportion of renewable - 31 energy in the grid it is yet to be fully understood. - 32 Accelerated mitigation scenarios offer contrasting views on the share of nuclear in power generation. - In the US, (Victor et al. 2018) build a scenario in which nuclear contributes 23% of CO2 emission - 34 reductions needed to reduce GHG emissions by 80% from 2005 levels by 2050.
-Deep power sector - decarbonisation pathways could require a two-folded increase in nuclear capacity according to (Jayadev - et al. 2020) for the U.S., and nearly a ten-fold increase for Canada, but may be difficult to implement - 37 (Vaillancourt et al. 2017).
-For China to meet a 1.5°C pathway or achieve carbon neutrality by 2050, - 38 nuclear may represent 14%-28% of power generation in 2050 according to (Jiang et al. 2018; China - 39 National Renewable Energy Centre 2019; Energy Transitions Commission and Rocky Mountain - 40 Institute 2019).
-For South Korea, (Hong et al. 2014; Hong and Brook 2018) find that increasing nuclear - 41 power can help complement renewables in decarbonizing the grid.
-Similarly, India has put in place a 3- - stage nuclear programme which aims to enhance nuclear power capacity from the current level of 6 - 43 GW to 63 GW by 2032, if fuel supply is ensured (GoI 2015).
-Nuclear energy is also considered - 44 necessary as part of accelerated mitigation pathways in Brazil, although it is not expected to increase - 45 significantly by 2050 even under stringent low carbon scenarios (Lucena et al. 2016).
-France developed - its nuclear strategy in response to energy security concerns after the 1970s Oil Crisis, but has committed
+Accelerated mitigation scenarios offer contrasting views on the share of nuclear in power generation.
+In the USA, (Victor et al. 2018) build a scenario in which nuclear contributes 23% of CO2 emission reductions needed to reduce GHG emissions by 80% from 2005 levels by 2050.
+Deep power sector decarbonisation pathways could require a two-folded increase in nuclear capacity according to (Jayadev et al. 2020) for the USA, and nearly a ten-fold increase for Canada, but may be difficult to implement (Vaillancourt et al. 2017).
+For China to meet a 1.5°C pathway or achieve carbon neutrality by 2050, nuclear may represent 14-28% of power generation in 2050 according to (Jiang et al. 2018; China National Renewable Energy Centre 2019; Energy Transitions Commission and Rocky Mountain Institute 2019).
+For South Korea, Hong et al. (2014) and Hong and Brook (2018) find that increasing nuclear power can help complement renewables in decarbonising the grid.
+Similarly, India has put in place a three-stage nuclear programme which aims to enhance nuclear power capacity from the current level of 6 GW to 63 GW by 2032, if fuel supply is ensured (GoI 2015).
+Nuclear energy is also considered necessary as part of accelerated mitigation pathways in Brazil, although it is not expected to increase significantly by 2050 even under stringent low-carbon scenarios (Lucena et al. 2016).
+France developed its nuclear strategy in response to energy security concerns after the 1970s oil crisis, but has committed to reducing nuclear's share of power generation to 50% by 2035 (Millot et al. 2020).
+Conversely, some analysis find deep mitigation pathways, including net zero GHG emissions and 80-90% reduction from 2013 levels, feasible without additional nuclear power in EU-28 and Japan respectively, but assuming a combination of bio- and novel fuels and CCS or land-use based carbon sinks (Kato and Kurosawa 2019; Duscha et al. 2019).

-- 1 to reducing nuclear's share of power generation to 50% by 2035 (Millot et al. 2020).
-Conversely, some - 2 analysis find deep mitigation pathways, including net zero GHG emissions and 80-90% reduction from - 3 2013 levels, feasible without additional nuclear power in EU-28 and Japan respectively, but assuming - 4 a combination of bio- and novel fuels and CCS or land-use based carbon sinks (Kato and Kurosawa - 5 2019; Duscha et al. 2019). - 6 Radically more efficient use of energy than today, including electricity, is a complementary set of - 7 measures, explored in the following.
+Radically more efficient use of energy than today, including electricity, is a complementary set of measures, explored in the following.

-8 4.2.5.6 Efficient cooling, SLCFs and co-benefits
+4.2.5.6 Efficient Cooling, SLCFs and Co-benefits